NoahRau/OchestraDock/backend/README.md

 to access the api docs, run the backend and access `http://localhost:3080/swagger.html`

+## Todo

+- api auth for all stuff
+- swagger input fields for all endpoints
+- test ci/cd
+-

 ## curl Commands to Test the API

 1. Create a User